How Do I Become a Participant in the Fuel Program

 To participate in the Fuel Program you must be a member of Maine PowerOptions.
-To become a member complete and return the Intent to Participate - Membership Application forms and a Fuel Program Facilities Survey Form.
+To become a member complete and return the Membership Application forms and we can provide you with the information to allow you to provide fuel information to us.

 Is there a Fee to Participate in the Fuel Program?

 No. There is no fee to participate in the Fuel Program, however you must be a member of Maine PowerOptions to participate.
 There is a one-time, non-refundable Maine PowerOptions membership fee that is based on your organization's annual electricity expense.
-The fee allows you to participate in both the Electricity Program and Fuel Program at no additional cost, if eligible.
+The fee allows you to participate in both the Electricity Program and Fuel Program at no additional cost.

 What Pricing Options are Available?